 Our musical instruments contribute to the cathedral's ability to offer the finest in music for worship services, recitals and concerts.
-They also are resources for members of the greater Cincinnati community to make music in the resonant space of the cathedral nave or in the more intimate setting of the Centennial Chapel.
+They also are resources for members of the Greater Cincinnati community to make music in the resonant space of the cathedral nave or in the more intimate setting of Centennial Chapel.

 Nave Organ, III/54